Elizabeth Hurley Is A Bombshell In Pink Gown After Jetting Into NYC In Jeans

 Elizabeth Hurley sure knows how to make an entrance.
-The actress jetted into New York’s JFK Airport in casual jeans on May 17 before emerging hours later in a glamorous pink gown to host a gala for the Breast Cancer Research Foundation.
+The actress jetted into New York’s JFK Airport in casual jeans before emerging in a glamorous pink gown to host the May 17 gala for the Breast Cancer Research Foundation.

 Hurley turned heads in a body-hugging sleeveless pink dress that was cinched at the waist and accentuated her sleek physique.
-Hours earlier, Liz looked like a glamorous jetsetter as paparazzi snapped her arriving at the airport in jeans and a polka-dot blouse.
+The day before, Liz looked like a glamorous jetsetter as paparazzi snapped her arriving at the airport in jeans and a polka-dot blouse.

 Hurley has been an advocate in the fight against cancer for years.
 She said she was inspired to raise awareness for the disease following the 1992 death of her beloved grandmother from breast cancer.